rzane/webpack/README.md

 To build React applications, follow the instructions in the Babel section.

-You'll also need to add the Babel preset for React:
+You'll also need to install the Babel preset for React:

     $ yarn add @babel/preset-react --dev